ur-tcs/programming-2-ex-12/README.md

 This week's exercise will revisit some concepts that were introduced early in the course, or teased and then not followed up upon.
 You will also implement Huffman codes.

 The most important parts of the exercise are marked with ⭐️.
 Exercises that are particularly challenging are marked with 🔥.
+Make sure to reach the last task, as it is marked with both. ⭐️🔥

 **You are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**